Justice Studies (M.A.)

 Electives

-Select two elective courses from our approved course list.8
+Select two elective courses from the approved course list below.8

 EDUC 967School Law4